matt-russo/pixelsynth-sw/README.md

 ### Completed modifications
-* default play mode is off
+* default play mode is now set to 'off'
 * removed draw layer, control and event handlers
 * Image Control: removed repetitions, spacing, offset, clearbackground
 * maintain colour images (changed toGreyscale to getImageData) (not using colour but could think about a colour mode)